 Let’s take a quick look at some of the most commonly asked questions about life in Bali.

 Final Thoughts on Bali Living Costs

 To move or not to move?
-I hope this Bali living costs guide helped you out and that you have now decided what to do with your life!
+I hope this Bali living costs guide helped you out!
 Bali is an awesome place to live and you will be very happy out there.
-If you run into any of us, do come and say hi 🙂
+If you run into any of us, do say hi 🙂

 See you on the next one!